MapsPeople/docs/collections/_product/index.md

 ## Standard Apps & Kiosk

 MapsIndoors Standard Apps are built on top of the SDKs and visualises some of the SDK capabilities.
-They are more or less plug and play and provide a good basic indoor navigation app with a map, category overview of locations, search, directions and routing.
+They are more or less plug-and-play and provide a good basic indoor navigation app with a map, Category overview of Locations, search, directions and routing.

 ![WebApp](/assets/product/webApp.png "WebApp")